mbahri/mbahri.github.io/_posts/2017-05-20-eusipco-paper-accepted.md

 keywords: "master, thesis, paper, publication, eusipco"
 ---

-Our paper "titre" has been accepted for publication at EUSIPCO 2017, special session on...
+Our paper "Robust Low-rank Tensor Modelling Using Tucker and CP Decomposition" has been accepted for publication at EUSIPCO 2017.